Srivathsav-max/Wine_Prediction_Using_Spark/README.md

 - `TrainingDataset.csv`
 - `ValidationDataset.csv`
-- `TestDataset.csv` (not provided, but will be used later for testing)

 Replace these paths in the code if needed to point to your actual S3 locations.
 Also, update the code with your AWS credentials and S3 paths in the main files so the model can be saved and loaded correctly.